Caregiver Responsibility

 Pick-up and 5 minute rule

-Remember, when you make your reservation, the Customer Service Representative will confirm your trip by giving you a 30-minute “pick-up window.”
+When you make your reservation, the Customer Service Representative will confirm your trip by giving you a 30-minute “pick-up window.”
 Your vehicle may arrive to pick you up at any time during the window, but you must be ready to leave and go to the vehicle at the beginning of your pick-up window.

 Be ready!
 The driver is only allowed to wait 5 minutes for you.
 It is your responsibility to be ready to take your trip.
 If you do not meet the vehicle when it arrives, your driver will attempt to find you and East Bay Paratransit will attempt to telephone you.
 If you cannot be located or choose not to start boarding within five minutes, the driver may leave and continue to their next pick-up.